Anonymous

 Section 35: Leave

-[(1) (a) Subject to the provisions of clause (b), every employee who has been employed for not less than three months in any year, shall for every 60 days on which he has worked during the year be allowed leave, consecutive or otherwise, for a period of not more than five days.
+(1) (a) Subject to the provisions of clause (b), every employee who has been employed for not less than three months in any year shall be allowed leave for every 60 days on which he has worked during the year, consecutive or otherwise, for a period of not more than five days.

 (2) If an employee entitled to leave under sub-section (1) [or (1-A)] is discharged by his employer before he has been allowed the leave, or if, having applied for and having been refused the leave, he quits his employment before he has been allowed the leave, the employer shall pay him the amount payable under section 36 in respect of the leave.

-(3) If an employee entitled to leave under sub-section (1) [or (1-A)] is refused the leave, he may give intimation to the Inspector or any other officer authorised in this behalf by the [State] Government regarding such refusal.
+(3) If an employee entitled to leave under sub-section (1) [or (1-A)] is refused the leave, he may give intimation to the Inspector or any other officer authorized in this behalf by the [State] Government regarding such refusal.
 The Inspector shall enter such intimation in a register kept in such form as may be prescribed.
-[The employee shall also send a copy of such intimation to his employer and , thereupon, the employee shall be entitled to carry forward the unavailed leave without any limit.]
+The employee shall also send a copy of such intimation to his employer and, thereupon, the employee shall be entitled to carry forward the unavailed leave without any limit.

-(4) Notwithstanding anything contained in this section, every employee, irrespective of his period of employment , shall be entitled to additional holiday on the 26th January, [1st May, 15th August and 2nd October every year.
-For holiday on these days, he shall be paid wages at a rate equivalent to the daily average of his wages (excluding overtime), which he earns during the month in which such compulsory holiday falls.
-Provided that the employer may require any employee to work in the establishment on all or any of these days, subject to the conditions that for such work the employee shall be paid double the amount of the daily average wages and also leave on any other day in lieu of the compulsory holiday.]
+(4) Notwithstanding anything contained in this section, every employee, irrespective of his period of employment, shall be entitled to an additional holiday on the 26th January, 1st May, 15th August, and 2nd October every year.
+For a holiday on these days, he shall be paid wages at a rate equivalent to the daily average of his wages (excluding overtime) which he earns during the month in which such compulsory holiday falls.
+Provided that the employer may require any employee to work in the establishment on all or any of these days, subject to the conditions that for such work, the employee shall be paid double the amount of the daily average wages and also leave on any other day in lieu of the compulsory holiday.

 Chapter: Leave with Pay and Payment of Wages